Unauthorised Card Surcharge

 Evidence that the merchant is imposing a surcharge or minimum purchase amount

-Lodge your grievance with the merchant acquirer who provides the facility of payment card acceptance to the retailer or to the one who issues your payment card.
+Lodge your grievances with the bank that issued your payment card or the merchant acquirer who provides the payment card acceptance facility to the retailer.

 Please take note of the below: